 Our day started at Georgina’s home, as her seven bridesmaids helped her get ready for her big day, with the preparation of the bride and groom being almost as important as the wedding ceremony itself.
 Georgina incorporated the Stolisma tradition into her pre-wedding rituals, complete with lute and violin.
 After leaving Georgina to finish getting ready and get herself to the church, I joined the festivities at Evros’ house where his groomsmen were helping him get dressed, and where he was also symbolically tied with a red scarf.

 The setting of the ceremony was the Greek Orthodox Church of St John the Baptist in North London.
-I have been lucky to be the wedding Photographer for several happy ceremonies here, and it is always a pleasure to be within its very decorative walls.
-With a stunning gold chandelier as a centrepiece, and brightly painted iconography by artist Eleftherios Foulidis, there is always something beautiful to look at, though none as captivating as the bride and groom.
+I have been lucky to work for several happy ceremonies here, and it is always a pleasure to be within its very decorative walls.
+With a stunning gold chandelier as a centrepiece, and brightly painted iconography by artist E.Foulidis, there is always something beautiful to look at, though none as captivating as the bride and groom.

-All weddings are beautiful but there is something about a Greek Orthodox wedding that really stands out.
+All weddings are beautiful but there is something about a Greek orthodox wedding that really stands out.
 The couple wore crowns, called stefana, tied together with ribbon to symbolise their unbreakable union, and exchanged rings which were engraved with their wedding date and a significant message.
 Evros and Georgina met when the bride’s God-sister and the groom’s best friend decided to play Cupid.
 As they say: the rest is history!

 Congratulations to the new Mr and Mrs Agamemnonos!
 If all your married life is even half as full of colour, love, and joy as your wedding day you will be lucky.
-Thank you for allowing me to be your wedding Photographer.